Fine-Tune Llama 3 with LoRA on AWS EC2

 Define Runhouse primitives

 Now, we define code that will run locally when we run this script and set up our Runhouse module on a remote cluster.
-First, we create a cluster with the desired instance type and provider.
+First, we define compute with the desired instance type and provider.
 Our instance_type here is defined as A10G:1, which is the accelerator type and count that we need.
 We could alternatively specify a specific AWS instance type, such as p3.2xlarge or g4dn.xlarge.

-Learn more in the Runhouse docs on clusters.
+Learn more in the Runhouse docs on compute.

-Next, we define the environment for our module.
+First, we define the image for our module.
 This includes the required dependencies that need to be installed on the remote machine, as well as any secrets that need to be synced up from local to remote.
-Passing huggingface to the secrets parameter will load the Hugging Face token we set up earlier.
+Then, we launch a cluster with a GPU.
+Finally, passing huggingface to the sync_secrets method will load the Hugging Face token we set up earlier.

-Finally, we define our module and run it on the remote cluster.
+Finally, we define our module and run it on the remote gpu.
 We construct it normally and then call to to run it on the remote cluster.
-Alternatively, we could first check for an existing instance on the cluster by calling cluster.get(name="llama3-medical-model").
+Alternatively, we could first check for an existing instance on the cluster by calling gpu.get(name="llama3-medical-model", remote=True).
 This would return the remote model after an initial run.
 If we want to update the module each time we run this script, we prefer to use to.

 Fine-tune the model on the cluster